How to Make Flaky Tender Pie Crust

 From just flour, fat, sugar, salt and water, we can create ethereal pie crusts that are flaky, tender and delicious.
 It's a skill, an art truly, worth mastering.
 Good pastry takes practice but tried-and-true pie crust tips can help and those that follow here have made the most difference in my own quest to make not just good, but great, pie crust.

-Along with the recipes for Flaky Tender Pie Crust and American Apple Pie, the tips come mostly from Anne Cori of Kitchen Conservatory, St. Louis' kitchen store and cooking school.
+Along with the recipes for Flaky Tender Pie Crust and American Apple Pie, the tips below are the guidance of Anne Cori of Kitchen Conservatory, St. Louis' kitchen store and cooking school.
 Anne's own pastry sets a high bar, indeed.
 She shares her insight and skills so generously, I call her the 'Pastry Whisperer'.

 Pie is ‘American’.